 The ITC building is the only building that cannot be found on the actual campus of the university because it is located about three kilometers to the east, near the central station of Enschede.
 As the name suggests, the ITC faculty is housed here.

 Horst is the most Eastern complex of the campus buildings.
 Engineering programmes have been located here ever since the early years: Mechanical Engineering, Civil engineering and later Industrial Design.
 Today, it is here that we can also find Biomedical Technology, Advanced Technology, and Technical Medicine.

 Sublocations within Horst Complex, all with own building names, abbreviations, and building numbers:

 - Meander: (27)

 Please note: The entrance of the complex is located below the Horst Tower.

 Spiegel is the administration centre of the University of Twente.
 This is where the human resources department, the finances, the management body and marketing and communication are located.
 The Executive Board is located in the annex of the building, called Vleugel (building 3).

 The Technohal is home to the Technical Medical Centre.
 The TechMed Centre is a leading Innovation Hub impacting healthcare by excellent research, innovation and educational programmes.
 It is equipped with state-of-the-art infrastructure, ranging from research labs, preclinical testbeds and simulated hospital environments.

 Ravelijn houses the management and governance programmes.
-Some of our alumni might not recognize the picture.
+Some of our alumni might not recognise the picture.
 The old building with the same name is replaced by this new one.

 Cubicus is where the behavioral sciences are located.
 It is the part that remains of the original building.
 The other half was destroyed in a fire in 2002.
 Ask for clear directions at the reception, because this still is a building in which you can easily get lost.